lyriano/openaudio/README.md

 ## Download

-Download the beta package from [OpenAudioBridge-v0.012.zip](https://github.com/lyriano/openaudio/releases/download/v0.012/OpenAudioBridge-v0.012.zip).
+Download the package from [OpenAudioBridge-v0.012.zip](https://github.com/lyriano/openaudio/releases/download/v0.012/OpenAudioBridge-v0.012.zip).

 Always extract the complete ZIP; do not run only a file from `app\`.